 '''

 C:\> cd \acv6NN\bin

+'''

 C:\acv6NN\bin> asn1c -lickey NNNN-NNNN-NNNN -nousage

-'''

-If no errors are reported, you can test the license by executing asnlc without any command-line arguments; a usage display will appear.
+If no errors are reported, you can test the license by executing asn1c without any command-line arguments; a usage display will appear.

-To use the GUI, navigate to the ASN1C application from the Start Menu or double-click the application icon on the Desktop.
+To use the ASN.1 Editor, navigate to the ASN1C application from the Start Menu or double-click the application icon on the Desktop.
 (This was installed by default by the setup program.)
-Once started, the GUI will present a screen that looks like this:
+Once started, the editor will open up the previously saved project or a blank screen.
+If the product is unlicensed, you will be prompted to enter the license key, as in the following dialog: